 It is important for Signatories to assist a client with this information because an ACCU can only be issued to a person if the person has a Registry account (sections 11(5), 141(4) and 148(2), CFI Act 2011).
-A Registry account can only be opened by a person after the Regulator has considered whether they are a 'fit and proper person' (Section 60 CFI Act and regulation 13(2)(c), Australian National Registry of Emissions Units Regulations 2011 (ANREU Regulations 2011).
+A Registry account can only be opened by a person after the Regulator has considered whether they are a 'fit and proper person' (Section 60 CFI Act and regulation Australian 13(2)(c),National Registry Emissions Units of 2011 (ANREU Regulations Regulations 2011).